 FGFR1-3 inhibitor for achondroplasia

 Infigratinib (BGJ398) is an orally administered, ATP-competitive, FGFR1-3 tyrosine kinase inhibitor in development for the treatment of FGFR-driven conditions, including achondroplasia, a bone growth disorder in children.
 Overactivating FGFR3 mutations drive downstream MAPK and STAT1 signaling that aberrates growth plate development, thereby causing disproportionate short stature and serious health complications stemming from cranial and spinal defects.
 Low dose infigratinib has the potential to help these patients due to its direct inhibition of the mutant FGFR3 receptor.
 In mouse models of achondroplasia, infigratinib demonstrated robust bone growth and clear improvement in cranial and spinal defects.
-BridgeBio recently shared positive Phase 2 results from PROPEL2, a Phase 2 trial of infigratinib in children with achondroplasia.
-Based on the positive Phase 2 results, BridgeBio has started to enroll children for a pivotal Phase 3 trial and will continue to explore the impact on the medical and functional complications of achondroplasia in future studies of infigratinib.
+BridgeBio initiated PROPEL 3, a Phase 3 clinical trial studying the efficacy and safety of infigratinib in children with achondroplasia.
+Both the U.S. FDA and the EU EMA indicated the trial design for PROPEL 3 would be acceptable as a registrational study to support a marketing application for the treatment of children with achondroplasia.

 Achondroplasia is the most frequent cause of disproportionate short stature.